hrmsk66/terraformify/README.md

 terraformify service <service-id>
 ```

-The tool replaces sensitive values in `main.tf`, attributes marked as **Sensitive** in the Fastly provider's schema, with variables and stores them in `terraform.tfvars`.
-The tool also generates `.gitignore` to prevent `terraform.tfvars` from accidentaly bening committed to Git repos.

 ### Interactive mode

 By default, the tool imports all resources associated with the service, such as ACL entries, dictionary items, WAF..etc.
 To interactively select which resources to import, use the `--interactive` or `-i` flag.